sashant/vnf-vpc-checkpoint1/README.md

 * _VPC_: VPC charges are incurred for the infrastructure resources within the VPC, as well as network traffic for internet data transfer.
 For more information, see [Pricing for VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc).
-* _VPC Custom Image_: The template will copy over a custom CP-gw image - this can be a one time operation.
-CP-gw virtual instances can be created from the custom image.
+* _VPC Custom Image_: The template will copy over custom CP-gw and CP-mgmt images - this can be a one time operation.
+CP-gw and CP-mgmt virtual instances can be created from the custom image.
 VPC charges per custom image.
-* _CP-gw Instances_: The price for your virtual server instances depends on the flavor of the instances, how many you provision, and how long the instances are run.
+* _CP-gw and CP-mgmt Instances_: The price for your virtual server instances depends on the flavor of the instances, how many you provision, and how long the instances are run.
 For more information, see [Pricing for Virtual Servers for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-virtual-servers-for-vpc).

 ## Dependencies